event-driven-robotics/hpe-core/example/yarp-glhpe/README.md

   ```
   :warning: the `&` runs the process in the background enabling a single terminal to run both processes.

-- In the `yarpmanager`, load the application from `/usr/local/code/hpe-core/example/yarp-glhpe` and run all modules
+- In the `yarpmanager`, load the application by opening `/usr/local/code/hpe-core/example/yarp-glhpe/app_yarp-glhpe.xml`
+  and run all modules (the first time the python script `yarp-glhpe/run-model.py` runs, it downloads an additional pre-trained
+  model for the backbone CNN which, according to the connection speed, might take several minutes and prevent pose prediction
+  until it has finished)

-- In the `yarpdataplayer` GUI use the drop-down menus to load the test dataset at `/usr/local/code/hpe-core/example/test_dataset` and play
+- In the `yarpdataplayer` GUI use the drop-down menus to load the test dataset by opening folder `/usr/local/code/hpe-core/example/test_dataset` and play it

 - Connect all connections in the `yarpmanager`

-- A new window should pop up and display the detected skeleton overlaid on the event frames
+- A new window will pop up and display the detected skeleton overlaid on the event frames